agentrickard/domain/README.txt

 process is especially important for sites using Wildcard DNS, as it prevents non-registered sites from resolving.

-Note that as of 6.x.2.0, two domains are created for you on installation.
-The first is a placeholder for your default domain.
-The second is a sample domain record.

 The first domain will use the HTTP_HOST value of the request made when installing the module.
 This value may be edited by going to Admin > Build > Domains and editing the Primary Domain value.